Turning Any Writer Into an SEO Content Writer

-Before we give you the template to turn any content writer into an SEO content writer, let’s help you find awesome writers to work with.
+Before we give you the template to turn any content writer into an SEO content writer, let’s help you find awesome writers with whom to work.

 Pay your writers per word, not hourly

-Every person I met who pays their writers hourly gets less content for the dollar than the writers I pay per word.
+The truth hurts.
+Every person I’ve met who pays their writers hourly gets less content for the dollar than those who pay writers per word.

-For most of the content we create, we pay our writers a minimum of 5 cents per word, but that can go as high as 10 cents per word for our enterprise SaaS projects that operate in highly technical industries.
+For most of the content we create, we pay our writers a minimum of five cents per word, but it can go as high as ten cents per word for our enterprise SaaS projects in highly technical industries.

-You won’t find the quality you’re looking for, with the reliability you need for less than 5 cents per word.
+You won’t find the quality you’re looking for with the reliability you need for less than five cents per word.

-We had a client recently hire a junior level writer for $6,000/month.
+We had a client recently hire a junior level writer for 6,000 dollars per month.

 And she was producing a couple of blogs a week.